Preview Feedback Plan

 - A repeated request from multiple testers.

-Do not convert vague praise, vague dislike, or imagined scale into roadmap.
-The earned backlog must come from use.
+Do not turn vague praise, vague dislike, or imagined scale into work.
+Changes should come from actual use.

 Preview Email